Moyoshabz/Global_Bike_Sales/README.md

 Thank you for reading through.

-Please feel free to give reocmmendation on how i could improve my Analysis.
+Please feel free to give recommendation on how i could improve my Analysis.